PolymathNetwork/polymesh_docs/Polymesh/docs/fees.md

 Protocol fees are also split between operators and the treasury, using the same 20 / 80 ratio.
 The operator portion of both transaction and protocol fees are paid to the operator that produces a block that includes the relevant transactions.

 Protocol fees are only paid by a user if their action is successful - for example if you try and register a ticker that has already been registered, you won't be charged the 2,500 POLYX protocol fee.

+## Smart Extension Fees

+Smart extensions are smart contracts which add certain types of functionality to Polymesh primitives.
+Initially Polymesh will support Transfer Restriction Smart Extensions, which can specify arbitrary additional transfer restriction logic for an asset.

+The author of a particular smart extension template can choose to charge other users to use their template.
+There can also be a per-use fee for the smart extension.

+These fees are set by the third party developers of these extensions, and per-use fees are fixed once the template has been deployed for a particular asset.

+Smart Extension fees are split between the template author, the network treasury and operators.

 ## Network Treasury